GeoBridge: A Semantic-Anchored Multi-View Foundation Model Bridging Images and Text for Geo-Localization: Experiment

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} We adopt the publicly released CLIP-L/14 backbone~\cite{radford2021learning} and use ChatGPT-4o~\cite{hurst2024gpt} to produce concise textual descriptions for images.
+Further details are provided in the supplementary materials.
 Models are trained end-to-end with Adam (base learning rate \(1\times10^{-5}\)) under a cosine decay schedule, using a batch size of \(32\) for \(200\) epochs on eight NVIDIA A800 GPUs.
 Input images are resized to \(224\times224\).
 During pre-training, we optimize all parameters end-to-end; for evaluation on public benchmarks, we fine-tune only the last three layers.

 \textbf{Evaluation Metrics.} To evaluate geo-location performance across viewpoints and modalities, we use Top-k recall (\(R@k\)) and mean average precision (\(AP\)) as primary metrics. \(R@k\) measures whether the ground-truth reference appears within the top \(k\) retrieved results, while AP summarizes overall ranking quality across the full list.
 We also include the task-specific metrics as needed.
 For street-satellite-view retrieval, we additionally report \(R@1\%\) and \(Hit\) metrics.
 Here, \(R@1\%\) indicates whether the ground-truth sample lies within the top \(1\%\) of the gallery images, and \(Hit\) indicates that the first retrieved reference image covers the query image (including the ground-truth).
 For cross-modal geo-location task, we complement \(R@k\) with the location recall \(L@k\), which refers to the proportion of retrieved results where the distance to the actual location is below a specified threshold.
 When geographic coordinates are unavailable, we report \(R@k\) only.